Mizen Head – How To Visit Ireland’s Most Southern Point

 While you are on a road trip, why not begin to tick some of Ireland’s Famous Landmarks off your bucket list and while in the county, we highly recommend visiting Cork’s Greatest Towns?!

-Mizen Head offers more than just its iconic lighthouse; it’s also known for its wildlife and stunning natural features.
+Mizen Head offers more than just its iconic lighthouse and signal station, it’s also known for its wildlife and stunning natural features.

 • Things to do in Cork, Mizen Head - Visit Ireland's Most Southerly Tip Now Happy Irish Wanderers